hansbrenna/hansbrenna.github.io/_posts/2016-03-14-slaying-dragons.md

 The trend in sattellite measured temperatures since 1998 is a loved argument by climate change deniers.
 I think it is seriously misleading to use 1998 as the starting point, since using this year does not give robust trends.
 Finally, has global warming slowed in the new milennium?
 Trends calculated based on times after 1998 are a bit lower than the long term trend, but increase continued and there was no return to the previous normal temperatures in later years.
 Thus 1998 looks a step change in global mean lower tropospherer temperatures.
 What will be interesting to see is what will happen over the next 10 years, since 2015-2016 will be another ENSO-driven outlier from the new higher baseline.
 Will we see a return to the smooth increase of the period before 1998 or are we now in a regime where global warming comes in the form of step changes every few ENSO cycles?
 It will be interesting to see.

 I made a GitHub repository for this analysis, and it contains the data set I used, the code and the outputs, so take a look over [there](https://github.com/hansbrenna/RSS_trend_analysis) if you want.

+The black metal band Solefald has a track called [Sagateller](https://m.youtube.com/watch?v=F4Ki1xy55Vg) on the album Black for Death, which inspired this blog post.
+One line of lyrics reads “Ignorance, the dragon never dies”.